 Indeed, many businesses do just fine focusing on brand identity or creating great products.
 But, if there’s a way to strengthen your brand identity or better highlight your products, why wouldn’t you do it?

 A brand voice is a supplement to what you’re already doing right.
 It’s a performance enhancer that’s 100% legal and proven to benefit businesses.
 It takes everything you’re already doing, website, email, ads, etc., and pushes them a step further.
 In this way, your content will be working with your brand identity instead of detracting from it.

 What will my brand voice look like?

 Traditionally, companies keep their brand voice pretty simple.
 They come up with a few top qualities, slap together some topics and examples, and then let their content producers run wild.
 This is a good start.
-But, it’s not enough for us at Brand Voice Marketer.
+But, it’s not enough for us at The Content Reactor.
 After all, our goal is to be the leader in brand voices.